henrythemes/jekyll-bootstrap-theme/introngs1509/labs/rnaseqMapping.md

 A common problem in the analysis of RNA-seq data is to relate it to a known genome sequence and use that information to study the expression of genes - within a sample or across multiple conditions, such as tissues or time points.
 A popular pipeline to perform such an analysis is the Tuxedo protocol, which consist of set of programs that can be used to go from mapping of short reads to reference genomes all the way to detection of differential gene expression.
-The two main programs included in package are Tophat - a short read mapper and Cufflinks that performs analysis of the mapped reads.
+The two main programs included in the package are Tophat - a short read mapper and Cufflinks that performs analysis of the mapped reads.
 In this exercise you will learn how to use some of these tools to study gene expression differences between different human tissues.

 Note: Do not simply copy the various unix commands quoted throughout this tutorial.
-Many include placeholders (folder names etc), so make sure you use whatever file names you have created.
+Many include placeholders (folder names etc), so make sure you alter the command to actually reflect whatever file names you have created.

 [Illumina Bodymap2.0](http://www.ebi.ac.uk/gxa/experiments/E-MTAB-513) data consists of 16 human tissues that were sequenced using both single-end and pair-end technologies.
-The mapped reads can also be visualised at the [Ensembl genome browser](http://www.ensembl.info/blog/2011/05/24/human-bodymap-2-0-data-from-illumina/)
+The mapped reads can be visualised at the [Ensembl genome browser](http://www.ensembl.info/blog/2011/05/24/human-bodymap-2-0-data-from-illumina/)

 In this tutorial we will due to time constraints focus on a limited set of tissues and only do the analysis for chromosome 1 of the human genome.
-In addition, the files we use are just subsets of the original files as the analysis of the full files unfeasible  for a course lab.
+In addition, the files we use are just subsets of the original files as the analysis of the full files undoable within the time frame of a course lab.

 The main goal goal with this tutorial is to detect differential gene expression between two different tissues (pick any two tissues that you want to compare).
 For all included tissues there is one single-end library and one pair-end library available.
 In order to test for significance in gene expression more than one replicate from each tissue is needed and we will in this lab use the two different library types as replicates in the detection of differential gene expression.
+So if you choose to compare brain and kidney, you will have to the analysis for both single-end (ERR030890) and pair-end (ERR030882) libraries for brain and compare to single-end (ERR030893) and pair-end (ERR030885) libraries for kidney.

 Below is a summary of the data and tissues available.

 * Single-end reads, 75bp